5 Types Of Brain Waves And Effects Of Meditation On Them

 There are five types of brain waves, and each stands for a particular activity.
 Brain waves fluctuate according to what you do and feel.

-Meditation, when done correctly, can move the brain waves from a higher frequency to a lower frequency, thereby having the ability to change how you feel.
+Deep meditation, when done correctly, may help move the brain waves from a higher frequency to a lower frequency, thereby having the ability to change how you feel.

 There is a process known as brain synchronization where the brain waves in both hemispheres of the brain synchronize together with the outside stimuli.
 This state can be attained through meditation and may result in positive mood enhancement and improved creativity, mental clarity, and overall brain health.